flanksource/canary-checker/README.md

 </div>

 ---
-Canary Checker is a Kubernetes-native platform for monitoring application and infrastructure health using both active synthetic checks and passive signal ingestion.
+Canary Checker is a Kubernetes-native platform for monitoring health across applications and infrastructure using both passive and active (synthetic) mechanisms.

 ## Features